algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 }
 ```

-To fix this, we can similarly calculate the sum of a segment in general.
-For that, we need to maintain two pointers on the first and the last node to be summed, and stop when they are giving an empty segment:
+To calculate the sum on the $[l, r)$ subsegment, we can maintain pointers to the first and the last element that needs to be added, increase/decrease them respectively when we add a node and stop after they converge to the same node (which would be their least common ancestor):

 ```c++
 int sum(int l, int r) {